lukecartledge/CV/README.md

 **Luke Cartledge Photography** (September 2010 to July 2016)
 *Photographer, Retoucher & Digital Operator*
 Portfolio Site: [lukecartledge.com](http://www.lukecartledge.com)
-something something
+As a freelance digital photography professional I was a self-starter and worked in a variety of challenging, detail-oriented rolls.
+I was a photographer, retoucher, consultant tech support, digital shoot operator and photo assistant over the course of my career.

 **Republik** (March 2008 to September 2010)
 *Senior Digital Operator & Systems Admin*
-Responsible for bringing operators up to speed for the high-pressure photo shoot environment and for managing the IT infrastructure of the company,
+Responsible for training digital shoot operators up for the high-pressure advertising and fashion photo shoot environment and for managing the IT infrastructure of the company.

 ***